icecube/charon/production/README.md

 5-nutau_bar

-The first column is energy is GeV.
+The first column is x=E/Mdm, energies are all GeV.

 Generated tables are in ../charon/data with 10000000 events without EW correction